Only Fools and Horses: Cultural impact

-Graffiti in Croatia made by HNK Rijeka supporters paraphrasing Del: "This Time Next Year We'll Be Champions!"
+Graffiti in Croatia made by HNK Rijeka supporters paraphrasing Del Boy: "This Time Next Year We'll Be Champions!"

 In addition to its mainstream popularity, Only Fools and Horses has developed a cult following.
 The Only Fools and Horses Appreciation Society, established in 1993, has a membership of around 7,000, published 45 issues of a quarterly newsletter, Hookie Street, and organises annual conventions of fans, often attended by cast members.
-The Society has also organised an Only Fools and Horses museum, containing props from the series, including Del's camel coat and the Trotters' Ford Capri.
+The Society has also organised an Only Fools and Horses museum, containing props from the series, including Del Boy's camel coat and the Trotters' Ford Capri.
 It was named one of the top 20 cult television programmes of all time by TV critic Jeff Evans.
 Evans spoke of: